Table of Contents

 1. Label Placement

-- Tubes: align the barcode vertically along the tube
+- Tubes: align the barcode vertically along the tube when possible

-- Cryoboxes: place labels on top and side panels
+- Cryoboxes: place labels on top and side panels for visibility

-- Vials: avoid overlapping onto lids
+- Vials: avoid overlapping onto lids or over seams

 2. SOP Elements for Cryogenic Sample Tracking

-- Use pre-printed barcodes
+- use of pre-printed or standardized barcodes

 3. Label Longevity in Multi-Year Storage